srijanighosh87/GrabASeat-Front/README.md

 3. Adding multiple tables together for a larger group is not supported.
 4. There is no scope to update/delete existing users.
 5. There is no scope to add/update/delete existing tables.
-6. Concurrency issue is not handled.
-7. Currently, all the tables mentioned above are in one single Database.
+6. Currently, all the tables mentioned above are in one single Database.
-8. Booking confirmation could be sent to the user later by email.
-This can be implemented by using Azure Service Bus / Hangfire.
+7. Booking confirmation could be sent to the user later by email.
+This can be implemented by using SendGrid (Working on it)
-9. Currently there is around 70% test coverage of the code is implemented.
-This can be improved.
-10. For this project, a shared database has been used and all APIs are written in one single project.
-The reason behind this was, that the InMemory Database was used instead of a real database.
-The DBContext for the InMemory database for projects creates a separate instance and hence was unusable in this project.
-In a real database was used, this project could be implemented with a separate approach with Database-per-Service pattern (separate services for Customer, Table, and Booking) for Data management.
+8. Unit test cases not implemented yet (will be implemented using NUnit later)
-11. Health check for APIs, and circuit breakers can be implemented for Reliability.
+10. Health check for APIs, and circuit breakers can be implemented for Reliability.
+11. Gateway not implemented yet.

 **Techstack**-
 1. **Database**: Entity Framework core InMemory database (Data is seeded in Program.cs).
 2. **ORM**: EF Core
-3. **Design Pattern**: Repository pattern, Microservices with Gateway in Ocelot.
-4. **Unit test Framework** : NUnit.
 5. **Documentation of APIs:** Swagger Open API